OWelton-Rosie/Taskifier/README.md

 # Development
 ## Running the project locally
 Due to security restrictions, browsers will not load the custom "no tasks left" messages (found in [`messages.json`](https://github.com/OWelton-Rosie/homework-planner/blob/main/src/messages.json)).
-To get around this, either:
+To get around this, you have two options:

 ### Option 1: create the server with Python
 ```